-Congratulations on your choice of a Convey-All Bean Tender to complement your seed delivery system in your agricultural operation.
-This equipment has been designed and manufactured to exceed the exacting standards for such equipment in the agricultural industry and will keep your seed delivery operation working at optimum efficiency.
+Congratulations on your choice of a Convey-All Bean Tender.
+It will complement the seed delivery system in your agricultural operation.

+This equipment has been designed and manufactured to exceed the exacting standards for such equipment in the agricultural industry.
+It will keep your seed delivery operation working at optimum efficiency.